INTRODUCTION TO CONTRACT ASPECTS

 Contract formation can take many forms depending on the consent and mutual agreement between the parties.

-Face to Face Contract - This form takes place when both parties of the contract are present in front of each other and agrees to the terms and conditions to enter into legally binding agreement (Deaki and et. al., 2007).
+Face to Face Contract - This form takes place when both parties of the contract are present in front of each other and agree to the terms and conditions to enter into a legally binding agreement (Deaki and et. al., 2007).

-Written Contract - The terms and conditions of the contract are written in precise form and is understood and signed by both the parties.
-The agreement includes terms, condition, clauses of the
+Written Contract - The terms and conditions of the contract are written in precise form and are understood and signed by both parties.
+The agreement includes terms, conditions, and clauses of the